 - 1. The subdivision of any land is not a permitted activity.
 (This means that subdivision requires a resource consent). - 2.
 If a subdivision is a controlled or restricted discretionary activity, the Council will restrict its discretion to the matters listed in the relevant rule under the heading "Matters over which the Council has restricted the exercise of its discretion". - 3.
 If subdivision is a discretionary or a non-complying activity, the Council is required to consider all relevant matters under sections 104, 104B and 104D of the Act. - 4.
-Rule 11 applies to the subdivision of land, within the meaning of section 218 of the Act. - 5.
-The design of any road, vehicular vehicle accessway, right of way or vehicle crossing must comply with Rule 17: Roadsing and transport. - 6.
+Rule 11 applies to the subdivision of land, within the meaning of section 218 of the Act. - The design of any road, wehicular vehicle accessway, right of way or vehicle crossing must comply with Rule 17: Roadsing and transport. - 6.
 Any earthworks associated with subdivision of land must comply with Rule 14: Earthworks.

 - 7. Erecting any dwelling or other building on any land must comply with Rule 16: Buildings, Rule 18: Utilities or Rule 22: Activities. - 8.
 Attention is drawn to the provisions of any other relevant zone/activity rules for land use activities that may be associated with subdivisions.
 Should an activity not meet any one or more of those rules, then application for consent will also need to be made in respect to those rules. - 9.
 Any application arising from non-compliance with land use rules in the zone/activity standards caused by the proposed subdivision shall be considered jointly with the subdivision consent (in accordance with s.91 of the Act). - 810.
 Underlined words are defined in Part D of the Plan. - 911.
 The subdivision of any land adjoining a State Highway which is a Limited Access Road (LAR) firstly requires consent obtainable from Transit New Zealand New Zealand Transport Agency.
 This is in addition to the subdivision application that is made with the Selwyn District Council.
 For any other LAR the consent is required from the Selwyn District Council in addition to the subdivision application. - 1012.
 Development contributions under the LTCCP Development Contribution Policy will be taken where network infrastructure, community infrastructure or reserves have to be constructed or expanded as a direct result of growth from development.
-Refer to Section B.4 for further information on development contributions.
-V30
+Refer to Section B.4 for further information on development contributions. - 11.
+If a subdivision completed under 12.1 creates a land use activity which no longer complies with the district plan provisions for a permitted activity, a separate land use consent may be required for the land use activity.
+PC12